The Rotherhithe Navvies – St Patrick’s Day 2021 celebration

 The performance will share music and stories about the Irish workers who helped Sir Marc Brunel to build one of the ‘Seven Wonders of the World’.

-The Brunel Museum will mark St Patrick’s Day 2021 with a new commission celebrating the contribution of the Irish community to the creation of the Thames Tunnel, the first tunnel built underwater anywhere in the world.
+The Brunel Museum will mark St Patrick’s Day 2021 with a new commission celebrating the contribution of the Irish community to the creation of the Thames Tunnel, the first tunnel built through soft ground underwater anywhere in the world.

 Working with the local Irish community, and Spectrum Drama, the piece will include music and performance based on the experiences of the men who built the tunnel.
 The piece will be filmed in the evocative Grade II* listed Tunnel Shaft, and released online here on St Patrick’s Day on 17 March.